itsmeradiant/Csharp-alternatives/README.md

 - [spectre.console](https://github.com/spectreconsole/spectre.console) - A .NET library that makes it easier to create beautiful console applications.
 - [practical-aspnetcore](https://github.com/dodyg/practical-aspnetcore) - Practical samples of ASP.NET Core 9 preview-7, 8.0, 7.0, 6.0, 5.0, 3.1, 2.2, and 2.1,projects you can use.
 Readme contains explanations on all projects.
 - [PDFPatcher](https://github.com/wmjordan/PDFPatcher) - PDF补丁丁——PDF工具箱，可以编辑书签、剪裁旋转页面、解除限制、提取或合并文档，探查文档结构，提取图片、转成图片等等
+- [Playnite](https://github.com/JosefNemec/Playnite) - Video game library manager with support for wide range of 3rd party libraries and game emulation support, providing one unified interface for your games.
 - [FluentValidation](https://github.com/FluentValidation/FluentValidation) - A popular .NET validation library for building strongly-typed validation rules.
 - [machinelearning](https://github.com/dotnet/machinelearning) - ML.NET is an open source and cross-platform machine learning framework for .NET.
 - [Dependencies](https://github.com/lucasg/Dependencies) - A rewrite of the old legacy software "depends.exe" in C# for Windows devs to troubleshoot dll load dependencies issues.